Workers' Rights

 Maximum Working Hours

 Under the National Employment Standards (NES), a full-time employee cannot be required to work more than 38 hours per week plus reasonable additional hours.
-Part-time employees' maximum is their agree...
+Part-timers cap at their agreed ordinary ho...

 Read more